dsi-clinic/ta-training/README.md

 # Data Science Clinic – TA Training

-Welcome to the Teaching Assistant (TA) Training Repository for the Data Science Clinic.
+Welcome to the Teaching Assistant (TA) training repository for the Data Science Clinic.
 This handbook provides guidance, policies, and resources to help you succeed as a TA while supporting students working on real-world data science projects with clients.

 ## Purpose
 - Equip TAs with the **pedagogical, technical, and professional skills** required in the Clinic.